The Secrets of Amazing Shower Sex

 The good news is that, with a little forethought, shower sex can be as good as we all want it to be.
-Below are several tips that can help turn shower sex from tricky to tremendous.
-If this is getting you excited to try new things, make sure to check the 60 Sex Positions Every Couple Needs to Try!
+Below are several tips that can help turn shower sex from tricky to tremendous, plus a few shower sex positions to help you get started.

-For many of us, a shower is simply part of our daily routine and we're in and out with a minimum of fuss.
+For many of us, a shower is simply a part of our daily routine and we're in and out with minimal fuss.
 While there's nothing stopping you from having a wild quickie, sex therapist Amy Levine suggests spending some quality time in there.
-"Shower sex is an easy way to experience steamy sex," she says and I think she means that both literally and figuratively.
-Sex is all about taking the time and doing the little things–have you checked the 13 Sexiest Things You Can Ever Say to a Woman?
+"Shower sex is an easy way to experience steamy sex," she says.

 For many women, the detachable showerhead is a trusty masturbatory companion.
 Taking a shower together enables women to show their male partners how it's done and add yet another element to the show.